 In this section, we focus on the lessons and recipes provided by our EPE programme.
-We discuss the approaches shown to be 345 particularly important and useful.
-We also point out what did not work as expected and why, and consider potential next steps towards an expanded, sustainable EPE programme coupled with Earth-science research projects.
+We discuss the approaches shown to be particularly important and useful.
+We also point out what did not work as expected and why.
+In addition, we consider potential next steps towards an expanded, sustainable EPE programme coupled with Earth-science research projects.